padrinobook/padrinobook/chapters/login_and_registration.md

 ```

-There is a lot of stuff going on -- let's break it down:
+There is a lot of stuff going on - let's break it down:

-- `form_for`: Is part of [Padrino's Form Builder](http://www.padrinorb.com/guides/application-helpers#formbuilders) and
-  allows you to create standard input fields based on a model.
-The first argument to the function is an object (mostly a
-  model), the second argument is an string (the action to which the form should be sent after a submit), and the third
-  parameter are settings in form of an hash which aren't used in this example.
-The part `action="/users/create"` says,
-  that we want to use the `create` action to the `users` controller with the `create` action.
+- `form_for`: Is part of [Padrino's Form Builder](http://www.padrinorb.com/guides/application-helpers#formbuilders) and allows you to create standard input fields based on a model.
+The first argument to the function is an object (mostly a model), the second argument is an string (the action to which the form should be sent after a submit), and the third parameter are settings in form of an hash which aren't used in this example.
+The part `action="/users/create"` says, that we want to use the `create` action to the `users` controller with the `create` action.
 - `f.label` and `f.text`: Will a label and text field for the attributes of your model.
-- `f.password_field`: Constructs a password input, where the input is marked with stars, from the given attribute of
+- `f.password_field`: Constructs a password input, where the input is marked with stars, from the given attribute of the form.
-  the form.
-- `f.submit`: Take an string as an caption for the submit button and options as hashes for additional parameter (for
+- `f.submit`: Take an string as an caption for the submit button and options as hashes for additional parameter (for `example :class => 'long'`).
-  example :class => 'long').

-This form above will be rendered in the following HTML:
+The form will be rendered as the following HTML:

 ```html